 With a unique, vaguely alien-like look highlighted by an asymmetrical door layout, the Hyundai Veloster is unlike anything else on the market.
-Underneath the wild styling, the Veloster offers the high level of standard equipment and solid value for which Hyundai has become known.
+While it isn't quite as sporty as its styling suggests, the Veloster does offers the high level of standard equipment and solid value for which Hyundai has become known.

-The Veloster comes powered by a 1.6-liter direct-injected gasoline four-cylinder that cranks out 138 horsepower at 6,300 rpm and 123 lb-ft. of torque at 4,850 rpm.
-Buyers can choose between a six-speed manual transmission or Hyundai's first dual clutch automatic transmission.
+The Veloster is powered by a 1.6-liter direct-injected gasoline four-cylinder that cranks out 138 horsepower at 6,300 rpm and 123 lb-ft. of torque at 4,850 rpm.
+Buyers can choose between a six-speed manual transmission or a six-speed dual clutch automatic.